Utilities Asset Management Coordinator

 • Ensure Utilities AM advancement is aligned with corporate initiatives and processes

-• Lead AM specific initiatives that will increase the asset management maturity within the department
+• Lead AM specific initiatives that will increase asset management maturity within the department by proactively identifying and prioritizing AM areas of improvement within the department

 Requirements